NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 ## GLTFMeshFeaturesExtension

 Plugin that adds support for the [EXT_mesh_features](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension.
 Adds a `Object3D.userData.meshFeatures` to each object with the extension that provides the following API:

 ### .getTextures

 ```js
 getTextures() : Array<Texture>
 ```

+Returns an indexed list of all textures used by features in the extension.

 ### .getFeatureInfo